Coping with cognitive changes (chemo brain)

 - Keeping your mind active may help – for example, doing crosswords, sudoku and puzzles.

-It might help to tell those around you about the problems you are having with thinking and concentration.
+It might help to tell those around you about your problems with thinking and concentration.
 They might have noticed some changes already.
 If family and friends are aware, they can help you with some of the above tips,

 You might find some activities or tasks too stressful right now.
 It might help to avoid these things altogether if possible.
 Your family and friends can help with this.
 You may only have to do this for a short time until you feel more able to cope.